kalab-oto/zoraptera-occurrence-dataset/README.md

 ## R
 - after any `geom/geom.gpkg` edit, the coordinates and positional uncertainty should be recalculated with `scripts/geom_calc.r` to write changes to `zoraptera_occs.csv`.
 Runnig `scripts/geom_calc.r` also recalculate the WKT geometries for `footprintWKT` column in the `zoraptera_occs.csv` dataset.

+> [!NOTE]
+> This MIT licence apply on repository excluding single data records in the dataset.
+The license for each entry (if applicable) is listed in column `licence` of the `zoraptera_occs.csv` dataset and may be incompatible with MIT.
+This research was supported by the Grant Agency of the Czech Republic (project No. 22-05024S; Evolution of angel insects (Zoraptera): from fossils and comparative morphology to cytogenetics and transcriptomes).